hodzanassredin/hodzanassredin.github.com/_posts/2015-06-02-distributed_done_right_3.md

     member x.Log msg = logger.Post(msg)
 {% endhighlight %}

 This simple actor are wrapped into a class and can be used as a regular object.
-More info in [blog posts](http://blogs.msdn.com/b/dsyme/archive/2010/02/15/async-and-parallel-design-patterns-in-f-part-3-agents.aspx) form  Don Syme's WebLog.
+More info in [blog posts form Don Syme's WebLog](http://blogs.msdn.com/b/dsyme/archive/2010/02/15/async-and-parallel-design-patterns-in-f-part-3-agents.aspx) and [Messages and Agents(F# for fun and profit)](http://fsharpforfunandprofit.com/posts/concurrency-actor-model/)
 Mailbox processor has no built in ability to be distributed.

 2. #[FSharp.CloudAgent](http://isaacabraham.github.io/FSharp.CloudAgent/)